$p$-adic framed braids II: Isotopy invariants of framed and --adic framed links

 \section{Isotopy invariants of framed and $p$--adic framed links}

-The aim of this section is to define an infinite family of isotopy invariants of oriented framed links, using the Markov traces of Theorems~\ref{trace} and \ref{ptrace} and the Markov equivalence of Theorem~\ref{markov}.
-Also, to define an isotopy invariant of $p$--adic oriented framed links, using the $p$--adic Markov trace of Theorem~\ref{ptrace} and the $p$--adic Markov equivalence of Theorem~\ref{markov}. ({\it Isotopy} is the notion of topological equivalence for knots and links).
+In this section we define an infinite family of isotopy invariants of (modular) oriented framed links using the Markov traces of Theorem~\ref{trace} and the Markov equivalence of Theorem~\ref{markov}.
+Then, we also define an isotopy invariant of classical oriented framed links and of $p$--adic oriented framed links using the $p$--adic Markov trace of Theorem~\ref{ptrace} and the $p$--adic Markov equivalence of Theorem~\ref{markov}.